 Before putting the topcoat on, we will use just extra-fine sandpaper on the edges to create that shabby chic distressed look.
 Some people will go to town removing a lot more sanding paper.

 With the baking soda chalk paint, you may even be able to just rub it over with a rag.
 Just be careful you don’t take too much off.

 Do you always have distress chalk paint?

 Absolutely not.
 Chalk paint can look great without any distressing.
-You could even consider adding a glaze element to your chalk paint project.
+You could even consider adding a glazed element to your chalk paint project.

 This dresser was done with gel stain and DIY plaster of Paris chalk paint outside.

-How to seal chalk paint or DIY chalk paint?
+How to seal chalk paint or DIY chalked paint?

 In some furniture painting forums, people have sworn by Dead Flat Varnish by Modern Masters for a great matte finish.